gitbls/ndm/README.md

 * Only /24 networks are supported at the moment.
 This includes 192.168.n.* for any 'n'.
 * IPV6 support
 * Service failover.
 Redunancy of critical services is a great idea, so may get implemented soon.
-* ndm is fully tested and supported on RasPiOS (Stretch and Buster) and Debian Bullseye. ndm needs to know the config directory/filenames for bind9, isc-dhcp-server, and/or dnsmasq, and some distros relocate these from their Debian-standard locations.
+* ndm is fully tested and supported on RasPiOS and Debian (Bookworm, Bullseye, Stretch and Buster). ndm needs to know the config directory/filenames for bind9, isc-dhcp-server, and/or dnsmasq, and some distros relocate these from their Debian-standard locations.
 If your distro doesn't work, let me know.
 * chroot configuration for the bind DNS server has been removed.
 Please let me know if this is important for you.

 ## Installation